extramayo-o/my-plot-garden/src/site/notes/Worldbuilding/Defeat of EoE.md

 ### Battle

 Four of the more combat-oriented Gods attack the EoE; the others play support.

 ### Defeat

 Despite their efforts, the Gods can’t defeat the EoE and are wiped out.
+I mean their whole squad is killed.

 But in a desperate move, Vengeance puppeteers the bodies of the fallen (all four in one coordinated strike), launching one final, devastating attack against the Essence of Eff.
 Its consciousness splits into a million different pieces and falls back onto the world <mark style="background: #FFF3A3A6;">as rain</mark>.

+Vengeance cannot “puppeteer” [[Worldbuilding/Vessels\|vessels]] of the living: only the dead, or objects.
+As the dead bodies of the Gods <mark style="background: #FFB86CA6;">“melt” onto their weapons and harden</mark>, Vengeance becomes one with the four weapons, but mostly the one that dealt the final blow.

+#### Ideas

+- I think it would be cool if Vengeance had a twin named Justice, and Justice “dealt” the final blow.
+- Rain is pure Eff.
+Humans can’t tolerate high doses of Eff.
+- !
+But humans have an umbrella now/protected successfully! — like a <mark style="background: #FFB86CA6;">“*promise*” made to humankind</mark>, that they must live by these virtues and strive to make a world a better place.
+	- But, according to the mainline story, **this is far from the truth.**

+___

+## Second Round

+> This part is more important to the immediate story.
+> How have humans prophesized that the savior of the world will defeat the EoE against the second coming?